rmit-s3560603-karthikey-surineni/cosc2616/README.md

 # cosc2616
-## `Project name: Real World Health Benefit (RWHB)`
+## Project name: Real World Health Benefit (RWHB)

 # Project goal:
 ```
-`We need to extract data from the public data sources and integrate with Hadoop/Hortonworks instance.` :boom:
+We need to extract data from the public data sources and integrate with Hadoop/Hortonworks instance.
 ```

 ## Asset structure information: